Suspected stroke or heart attack, serious illness or injury, collapse…

 Of all the NHS services, 999 and the Emergency Department at Forth Valley Royal Hospital are services that should only be used for serious illnesses or injuries.
 This means that essential treatment is given to those who need it as quickly as possible.

 If you are not in need of emergency or urgent treatment you should contact your GP or NHS 24 Out of Hours on 111.
-Our Minor Injuries Unit is also available for minor treatments from 9am – 9pm 7 days a week.
+Our Minor Injuries Centre is also available for minor treatments from 9am – 9pm 7 days a week.